doron227/Apartment_discount-/README.md

 * Waiting for the apartment to be occupied (the winners will be informed about the progress of the project)

 ## Why ?

-The registration dates for the various projects are published in the press and on the website of the Ministry of Construction and Housing.
-After the publication of the dates, the registration for the lottery for that project opens for at least 8 days, as will be published on the website.
-Those who hold a valid certificate of eligibility on the day of registration will be able to register for the project through the lottery registration website.
-The problem that arises is that the contestant has to enter the website of the Ministry of Construction and Housing or follow the press every certain period and check which lotteries are held, in which cities and what is the price per square meter in each lottery - in fact, the contestant has to go through a lot of information related to lots of lotteries, most of which apparently do not suit his needs and this Creates 2 main problems:
+The registration dates for the various projects are published in the press and on the Ministry of Construction & Housing’s website.
+After the publication of the dates, the lottery registration for said project opens for at least 8 days, and terms of the registry are published on the website.
+Participants holding a valid certificate of eligibility on the day of registration will be able to register for the project through the lottery registration website.
+The issue here is that the contestant has to enter the lottery either through the Ministry of Construction & Housing website or by staying up to date with the press for every lottery period.
+They would need to check which lotteries are held, in which cities and what the price per square meter in each lottery is.
+The contestant has to search  through a lot of information on the lotteries, most of which might not be relevant to his personal needs and can present two main problems:

-A. It requires a lot of time and investment.
+a) A huge time commitment and investment.
-B. The contestant may miss out on many lotteries that suit their needs.
+b) The contestant may miss out on  relevant lottery opportunities.

 ## Usage:

-**When the user runs the code, a window will appear
-In this window the user is asked to fill in several details.**
+**When the user runs the code, a window will appear.
+In this window the user will be asked to fill in several details.**
 <p align="center">
 <img src="https://github.com/doron227/Dira-lottery-/blob/main/images/pic%2011.png" width="500" height="500" />

-The user can enter up to 3 cities to which he wishes to receive an alert.
-Each of these choices includes a city (blue rectangle) and a price per square meter that he is willing to pay in this city.
+The user can enter up to 3 cities with lotteries where he wishes to be alerted about.
+Each of these choices include a city (blue rectangle) and a price per square meter that he is willing to pay for the specific city .

 <p align="center">
 <img src="https://github.com/doron227/Dira-lottery-/blob/main/images/photo1.png" width="600" height="600" />